tmorin/faggregate/README.md

 The library provides a tiny framework ([core-scenario](core-scenario)) to drive and validate the implementation of side effects.

+The [todo-core](examples/todo-core) example provides an implementation of scenarios suite.

+The [todo-infra-quarkus](examples/todo-infra-quarkus) example proves its correctness executing the scenarios suite as an Integration Test.

 ## Installation

 The library provides an implementation: `faggregate-core-simple`.